MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-deployment-playbook.md

 ## Updating the Dynamics 365 Guides apps and the Common Data Service solution

 The Dynamics 365 Guides team updates the product on a monthly basis.
-Ensuring you have a good workflow for getting the updates is key to preventing downtime while continuing to get the most advanced and stable releases.
+Ensuring that you have a good workflow for getting the updates is key to preventing downtime while continuing to get the most advanced and stable releases.

 There are three components included in every update: